Luxury spending in Europe hit by drop in tourist demand

-That could be a big problem in a European industry where Chinese shoppers account for about one third of luxury purchases, and where travellers represent up to 70 percent of buyers in segments such as watches and jewellery.
+That could be a big problem in a European industry where Chinese shoppers account for about one third of luxury purchases, and where travelers represent up to 70 percent of buyers in segments such as watches and jewellery.

 Most luxury goods groups will not publish first-quarter figures until at least later this month and LVMH declined to comment on tourist spending patterns.

-But anecdotal evidence is growing of at least a temporary slowdown in spending by travellers, which analysts say could be linked to worries about the global economy and tax increases in Europe, as well as the tough stance taken by China's new president Xi Jinping on illegitimate gift-giving.
+But anecdotal evidence is growing of at least a temporary slowdown in spending by travelers, which analysts say could be linked to worries about the global economy and tax increases in Europe, as well as the tough stance taken by China's new president Xi Jinping on illegitimate gift-giving.

 Brands whose store clerks told Reuters they had seen fewer tourists in recent weeks also included Bottega Veneta, Chloé and Christian Dior in Paris; Longchamp and Ermenegildo Zegna in London and Valextra in Milan.

 "We have seen a slowdown in tourists buying, particularly Asian tourists," a saleswoman at a Christian Dior shop, another LVMH brand, in central Paris said.
 "The trend was fairly solid until September-October 2012 then it slowed down progressively".

 At a Gucci boutique in central Paris, assistants were milling around, waiting for customers.
 "There has been a noted drop in footfall since the beginning of the year," one shopping assistant said.
 "It is true, these days we see fewer tourists."